daviduhden/emailwiz/README.md

 # Email Server Setup Script

-This script installs a fully functional email server on a Debian or Ubuntu server that is suitable for modern internet use.
+This script installs a fully functional email server that is suitable for modern internet use.
 Any contribution is highly appreciated.

 I've linked this file on Github to a shorter, more memorable address on my LARBS.xyz domain, so you can get it on your machine with this short command: